-At Auburn, he has been recognized for his research with four awards, a Junior Faculty Research Award and three Grantsmanship Awards.
-In addition, he has received Distinguished Engineer Award from the Alabama Section of the American Society of Agricultural and Biological Engineers (ASABE).
+At Auburn, he has been recognized for his research with seven awards, a College of Agriculture Dean’s Research Award for Senior Faculty, a College of Agriculture Dean’s Research Award for Junior Faculty, and five Grantsmanship Awards.
+In addition, he has received the Distinguished Engineer Award from the Alabama Section of the American Society of Agricultural and Biological Engineers (ASABE).
 He has served (and continue to serve) in numerous leadership roles in the ASABE.
-He is also one of the leaders of the Southeast Climate Consortium (SECC; http://seclimate.org), serves on its Executive Council, and leads its Water Research Group.
+He was also one of the leaders of the Southeast Climate Consortium (SECC), served on its Executive Council, and led its Water Research Group.

 His research interests include quantifying effect of climate variability and change on hydrology and water quality; monitoring and modeling of hydrologic and nonpoint pollutant transport and transformation processes; fate and transport of nutrients and sediment; application of geographic information, global positioning, and neural network systems for water resources management; and animal waste management.
 More information about Dr. Srivastava’s research can be found at www.auburn.edu/~srivapu.

 Sergio has a M.S. in Aquatic Ecology from Auburn University.
 Sergio oversees the activities of the Global Water Watch Program including the implementation of all international projects, the development and maintenance of the database for the Global Water Watch projects in other countries through the Water Resources Center and the International Center for Aquaculture and Aquatic Environments.
 His work with AWW primarily involves data management and reporting.
 He works closely with citizens of all backgrounds and ages encouraging awareness about water issues and the environment, and conducting water monitoring and community-based, science-based watershed stewardship workshops.

 Mona Dominguez, M.C.P.